perpetual-education-personal/order-of-importance/README.md

 This can really be 1 page.
 It needs to say who you are, what you are doing, why we would care, and how to contact you.
 You can link to your newsletter.
 You can have more than one page.
 It should look "good" - leaving no reason to doubt your sense of taste.

 You can have someone else help with fonts and spacing if that is hard.
-Simple and functional and publically available.
+Simple and functional and publicly available.

 Being able to pair down and really understand basic legibility and content - shows a lot more about you than programming will.
 It's hard.
 But it'll get easier if you try it.